 Our Group-wide guideline system comprises charters and principles valid for the entire company, as well as specific standards and procedures for individual business sectors and sites.

 Our Corporate Environment, Health and Safety (EHS) Policy, for instance, forms the basis for implementing the Responsible Care® Global Charter.
-Our EHS Security and Quality Manual guides our product safety, environmental impact mitigation and occupational safety efforts across the Group, while our Safety Policy for chemical products defines product safety processes as well as the corresponding management structures.
+Our and Quality Manual guides our product safety, environmental impact mitigation and occupational safety efforts across the Group, while our Safety Policy for chemical products defines product safety processes as well as the corresponding management structures.

 Standards ensure implementation